 - Transfer each pretzel twist into the hot water mixture for about 30 seconds.
 Using a slotted spoon, transfer the pretzels back to the baking sheet.
 Re-twist pretzels as needed.
 Brush each pretzel with the egg wash, then sprinkle with coarse salt.

 - Bake for 8-10 minutes, or until pretzels are golden brown.
+Let cool slightly, then brush with melted butter.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.